flaturtha/CharlieChan/_serials/mr-binglers-murder-maze-part-1.md

 ### Dreams of Empire
 {: .chaptertitle}

-Mr. J. C. Bingler mopped leisurely at the last trace of gravy with a piece of toast, his rabbity face calm with the pleasure that an animal feels with a comfortably filled stomach.
+<span class="firstcharacter">M</span>r.
+J. C. Bingler mopped leisurely at the last trace of gravy with a piece of toast, his rabbity face calm with the pleasure that an animal feels with a comfortably filled stomach.
 He burped casually, stretched in indolent ease, sipped at the last of his weak tea.

 He peered myopically from the dim interior of the booth, happy that he had eaten before the evening rush of diners arrived.
 He could hear the clatter of dishes from the kitchen, and the muted buzz of voices from the few diners.
 He shifted a bit, felt the weight of the hat-box against his rubber-shod feet, from underneath the seat where he had shoved it when first entering.